Azure/Azure-Sentinel/DataConnectors/O365 Data/readme.md

 Onboarding Azure Sentinel is not part of this document post.
 However, required guidance can be found [here](https://docs.microsoft.com/azure/sentinel/quickstart-onboard).

 ### Register an application in Azure AD
-The Azure AD app is later required to use it as service principle for the [Azure Funtion App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data) app.
+The Azure AD app is later required to use it as service principle for the [Azure Function App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data) app.

 1. Go to **Azure Active Directory** / **App Registrations**
 2. Create **New Registration**<br>